SharePoint/sp-dev-docs/docs/apis/syntex/rest-getbyuniqueid-method.md

 # GetByUniqueId

-Gets or updates information about a SharePoint Syntex document understanding model (see [example](rest-getbyuniqueid-method.md#examples)).
+Gets or updates information about a Microsoft Syntex document understanding model (see [example](rest-getbyuniqueid-method.md#examples)).

 ## HTTP request